DafneRibeiro/GamingNetworkApp/README.md

 This project is a Lab project developed by RocketSeat with the purpose of studying and practicing your skills with the tutors.

+To run it:
+---

+- `cd` on server folder
+- open a terminal and use `npm run dev`
+-

 ## Tech Stack